Up to 60% off sofas & mattresses — limited‑time deals.

 • Type: Pocket coil spring and viscoelastic roll-up mattress

-• Comfort system: Viscofoam comfort layer with additional padding layers
+• Comfort system: Viscofoam with added padding layers

 • Support core: Adapt-Tech pocket coil core